How to charge or reclaim VAT if you offer your customers payments in advance, instalments, deposits, or credit sales.

 - refunded in full to the customer when they return the goods safely

 - kept by you to compensate you for loss or damage

-You should declare VAT on the deposit when you receive the payment or when you issue the VAT invoice, whichever happens first.
+You must declare VAT on the deposit when you receive it, or when you issue a VAT invoice, whichever happens first.

 Using the cash accounting scheme